WRHS (FM): 103.1 WRNR (1994–2023)

 During this era, WRNR-FM's studios were located in Annapolis on Admiral Cochrane Drive.
 The official music format for WRNR-FM was adult album alternative, but the station added a lot to that format musically with deep tracks of classic rock, new alternative rock, vintage alternative rock, reggae, roots rock, and more.
 They are credited as one of the radio stations that helped launch the bands "Wilco" and many others.
 WRNR-FM was one of the few independent radio stations in the Baltimore-Washington area.

+DJs from WHFS that were also on WRNR were: Damian Einstein, Bob "Here" Showacre, Dave Issing, Bob Waugh, Rob Timm, and Janet Little.
+Other notable DJs on WRNR that are now on WTMD are Alex Cortright, Carrie Neumann, and Rob Timm.

 On November 4, 2022, Empire announced it would sell WRNR-FM to Peter and John Ministries, the owners of Christian AC station WRBS-FM (known on air as Bright FM) and Christian talk station WRBS.
 Included in the sale was the station's frequency, its licenses, and most of its broadcasting equipment; excluded from the sale was the station's call sign, its format and IP, and its Annapolis studio, all of which station owner Steve Kingston claimed was to be moved to another frequency, with WSMD-FM's frequency already in mind.
 WRNR-FM's programming remained on the frequency until February 10, 2023, being replaced with messages encouraging listeners to download its app and listen on their website before Bright-FM took over.
 The sale was also consummated on February 10, at a price of $1.54 million.
 Peter and John took over all broadcast operations of the station the following day.

-As of February 11, 2023, WRNR-FM programming is being broadcast online, as well as on former repeater WYRE.
-The broadcast/webcast plays a top of the hour legal ID that says, "The Voice of the Bay, WYRE, Annapolis and WRNR Online" with occasional "103.1 RNR" spot announcements in between songs.
+After continuing as an automated online stream for two years, in 2025 the WRNR-FM programming was relaunched on WYRE (810 AM) and FM translator W228ER (93.5 FM), which are branded "93.5 WRNR" in homage to the original station.